Last updated : 9th November 2014

 ...
 Furthermore, the romantic meeting between Bodie and Marikka in the hotel is accompanied by a track called "Night Line" by Frank McDonald and Chris Rae, to be found on an album named "Hair of the Dog" by rival library De Wolfe.
 (Sadly the track isn't available on CD).

 Production on this episode fell behind schedule, with some of the gasometer and safehouse scenes being delayed until after work on the next episode, 'Backtrack' had already commenced.
 But by this point Lewis had broken his leg in the infamous incident involving a weekend parachute jump.
-So Bodie uncovering the red Cortina had to use one of the stunt team as a body double in the long-shot of him opening the garage door, while the following scene of Bodie talking to Cowley over the R/T had to film Lewis from the waist up!...
+So the scene with Bodie uncovering the red Ford Cortina had to use one of the stunt team as a body double in the long-shot of him opening the garage door, while the following shot of Bodie talking to Cowley over the R/T had to film Lewis from the waist up!...

 Similarly body doubles were used for the subsequent scenes of Bodie driving onto the site of the safehouse and scaling a wall.